csat1763/DistributedSystems2018Project4/README.md

 	$ credentials.json

-Open a shell in the folder "Code".
+Open a shell in the folder *Code*.
 Then run following command in your shell...

 	$ chmod +x start.sh